Projects

 You enter your LiU ID, request a temporary password, enter your preferred times and click OK.
 If everything works, the text “REGISTERED” appears at the top.

-The system is brand new so let me know if there are problem.
+The system is pretty new so let me know if there are problem.

 Report and source code

 You also need to hand in a written report and the source code.
-The report should be in PDF format and your LiU ID should be part of the title.
+The report should be in PDF format and your LiU ID should be part of the title and in the report itself.
 Thus, no “report.pdf” or “tnm084.pdf” please!
 You don’t want to have your report lost in cyberspace any more than I do.
 Source code can be handed in by providing a git link, or mailed as attachment.

-Hand-in and presentations should be handed in/performed before HT2 ends, which means the day VT1 starts (which means 15/1).
+Hand-in and presentations should be handed in/performed before HT2 ends, which means the day VT1 starts (which means 20/1 - only three days after the presentations!).
 If you are done before that time you will get the grade registered for HT2, otherwise it will be in VT1.
 There is a small score penalty for going over the deadline but you will still be graded.

 We have a file upload system here: